 Virtuous people are clean and pure spiritually.
 They focus on righteous, uplifting thoughts and put unworthy thoughts that lead to inappropriate actions out of their minds.
 They obey God’s commandments.
 They pray for the strength to resist temptation and do what is right.
 They quickly repent of any sins or wrongdoings.

-“According as his divine power hath give unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: … Add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity.
+“According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: … Add to your faith virtue; and to virtue knowledge; and to knowledge temperance; and to temperance patience; and to patience godliness; and to godliness brotherly kindness; and to brotherly kindness charity.
 For if these things be in you, and abound, they make you that ye shall neither be barren nor unfruitful in the knowledge of our Lord Jesus Christ.”

 —2 Peter 1: 3–7